How Come Cats Leave Their Mouths Open After They Smell Something?

-Rags used leave his moth open after he would smell things quite frequently and I came to hate it because it was often after smelling urine or another cat’s butt.
+Rags used leave his mouth open after he would smell things quite frequently, and I came to hate it because it was often after smelling urine or another cat’s butt.
 But, when I found out what he was doing, I thought it was pretty rad.

 You know what I am talking about – where they leave their mouth slightly open and then sort of daze off for a second and then lick their nose and close their mouth again?

 Last week, I ran across the street to a neighbor’s house to grab their recycle bin that had been at the curb for a few days – I figured they were out of town, so I put the bin behind their house and came back home.
 When I came back home, Charlie would not stop smelling me and I

 couldn’t figure out why until later when I had stopped by my parents house and Caymus couldn’t leave me alone either – Caymus never shows attention like that, so I knew I had something on me.
 Came to find out that the recycle bin had been sprayed by a male cat and I had the smell of urine on my pants – LOVELY.

 So when I came home, I immediately changed out of my

 pants and had Charlie and Trigg give them a good whiff, so that I could get a photo for this post!

 There’s a fantastic website called, Pet Tails that lays this out more in detail and that’s where I got this information.

 The act of opening the mouth and drawing up the air to the Jacobson’s organ is called the “flehmen reaction”.